6. Multiplicative Functionals#

 Construct the multiplicative increment process as:

 where \({\mathbb A}\) is a stable matrix, \(\{W_{t+1} : t \ge 0 \}\) is an i.i.d. sequence of \({\cal N}(0,I)\) random vectors conditioned on \(X_0\). and \({\mathbb B}\) is a square, nonsingular matrix.
-Assume a baseline model that has the same functional form with particular settings of the parameters that appear in the matrices \(({\mathbb A}_o, {\mathbb B}_o)\) Let \(N_{t+1}\) be the one-period conditional log-likelihood ratio
+Assume that a baseline model for \(X\) has the same functional form but different settings \(({\mathbb A}_o, {\mathbb B}_o)\) of its parameters.
+Let \(N_{t+1}\) be the one-period conditional log-likelihood ratio

 where \(S_{t+1}/{S_t}\) is the one-period stochastic discount factor and \(R_{t+1}/{R_t}\) is the one-period gross return.